 CubeSat teams shall check that, when INMS is ON, that response packets are being received within the TIMEOUT period of 400 sec.

+REQ: INMS-I-175

+The OBC shall reset the timeout counter after each BYTE received.

-INMS shall generate data packets within a TIMEOUT period of 400 sec (6.6 mins).
+INMS shall automatically generate SU_HK and SU_STM data packets (at least) within a TIMEOUT period of 400 sec (6.6 mins).

 NOTE: Every SCRIPT command DOES NOT necessarily generate a response packet!

+RECOMMENDATION:

+A method to detect if a packet from the INMS is possibly corrupted is to detect the FIRST byte, and compare that against the RSP_ID codes.
+If it doesn’t match one of the RSP_ID’s then this cannot be a valid packet.

+Remember – a valid packet is one with 174 bytes, AND where the FIRST byte matches a RSP_ID.

 NOTE: CubeSat teams are not the CONOPS team.
 The ONLY personnel that shall write in-flight or FM_INMS scripts shall be CONOPS or INMS personnel